Oak–VGH station

-Oak–VGH is a planned underground station for the Millennium Line of Metro Vancouver's SkyTrain rapid transit system.
+Oak–VGH is an underground station under construction on the Millennium Line of Metro Vancouver's SkyTrain rapid transit system.
 It will be located at the southwest corner of the intersection of West Broadway and Laurel Street near Vancouver General Hospital in the Fairview neighbourhood of Vancouver, British Columbia, Canada.
 Originally scheduled to open in 2025, the station's projected opening has been pushed back twice; as of May 2024, it is scheduled to open in late 2027.

 During planning, the station was known as Fairview–VGH.
 On September 17, 2020, the station was renamed to include reference to the nearby Oak Street, only one block west of the station.